ysfzkn/PatikaProjects/README.md

 # areaOfCircle
-It's for homework for a course
+It's for homework for a course and calculates area of circle according to given radius parameter.

 # Run
 * You can run this code with type string below on command prompt.